Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Among the numerous diagnostic studies, X-ray of the ribs occupies one of the leading places in terms of prevalence.
+Among the numerous diagnostic studies, rib X-rays are one of the most common.
 Most often, the procedure is prescribed when a rib fracture is suspected.
-If multiple trauma is detected, the doctor may insist on performing a plain X-ray, which is necessary to obtain more objective and complete information about the damage.
-Plain X-ray shows the existing damage to the internal organs and the whole chest.
+If multiple injuries are detected, the doctor may insist on conducting a survey X-ray, which is necessary to obtain more objective and complete information about the damage.
+A survey X-ray shows existing damage to internal organs and the chest as a whole.

-When X-rays of the ribs, the state of the bone mechanism is visualized, and the spine can be partially seen.
-The degree of ionizing radiation is not considered dangerous to human health, so X-rays can be considered a good alternative to ultrasound, [1] computed and magnetic resonance imaging.
-[2]
+When X-raying the ribs, the condition of the bone mechanism is visualized, and the spine can also be partially seen.
+The degree of ionizing radiation is not considered dangerous to human health, so X-rays can be considered a good alternative to ultrasound, [ 1 ] computed tomography and magnetic resonance imaging. [ 2 ]

 Indications for the procedure

-The thoracic skeletal frame is a reliable protection for the internal organs.
-An X-ray of the ribs is, in fact, the same X-ray of the chest, during which you can see not only bone structures, but also the heart, lungs, respiratory tract, and the spinal column.
-During the examination, the doctor may see damage or violation of the shape of the bones, or the development of any pathological process.
+The thoracic skeletal frame is a reliable protection of internal organs.
+An X-ray of the ribs is, in fact, the same X-ray of the chest, during which it is possible to examine not only bone structures, but also the heart, lungs, respiratory tract, and spinal column.
+During the examination, the doctor can see damage or a violation of the shape of the bones, or the development of some pathological process.

-An X-ray of the ribs is necessary if a specialist suspects the presence of such diseases and conditions:
+An X-ray of the ribs is necessary if the specialist suspects the presence of such diseases and conditions:

 - traumatic chest injuries;